Audio Theory and Microphone Tuning

 Updated May 22, 2020

 Why Applying Audio Theory to your Installations Improves Conference Room Performance

 The above graph represents noise levels in the room.
-I fired up a 3-band parametric EQ, and I started on the center frequency.
-From this point forward, it was up to my ears.
+I fired up a 3-band parametric EQ, and I started with the center frequency.
 By adjusting the center frequency, the gain reduction, and the bandwidth of the EQ, I was able to eliminate most of the rumbling low frequencies.
-From there I tried hitting the next area of interference.
-However, any gain reduction I made with this hurt the intelligibility of the person talking.
-Unfortunately, I was forced to compromise.
-I still had some low rumble in my mix, so I added a low shelf filter to help with this even more.
+From there, I tried hitting the next area of interference.
+However, any gain reduction may reduce the intelligibility of the person speaking.
+In this case I was forced to compromise.
+There was still some low rumble in my mix, so I added a low shelf filter to help with this even more.
 A male voice may not resonate as deeply with these mics as they could have before, but I doubt the far end would hear it over the air-conditioning system noise anyway.

 Ultimately, the knowledge of the technical staff and the tools they have at their disposal certainly will help to create exceptional customer experiences with the audio technology installed with not so exceptional acoustically proper spaces.
-VisionPoint is committed to the education and tools required to continue to strive to improve the performance of our integrated technology solutions we provide to our customer.
+VisionPoint is committed to the education and tools required to improve the performance of our integrated technology solutions we provide to our customers.

-Ryan Bennett – AV Technician, Audio Engineer – VisionPoint LLC
+— Ryan Bennett – AV Technician, Audio Engineer – VisionPoint LLC